2025 Best Environmental Studies Schools in Vermont

 If you pursue a degree in environmental studies, you won't be alone.
 The field of study is the #87 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

-In 2024, College Factual analyzed 3 schools in order to identify the top ones for its Best Environmental Studies Schools in Vermont ranking.
-Combined, these schools handed out 228 degrees in environmental studies to qualified students.
+In 2025, College Factual analyzed 3 schools in order to identify the top ones for its Best Environmental Studies Schools in Vermont ranking.
+When you put them all together, these colleges and universities awarded 225 degrees in environmental studies annually.

 The ecosystem studies program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Environmental Studies rankings.
 In order to come up with a best overall ranking for environmental studies schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.